 It was designated as the Storytelling Capital of Texas by the state Legislature, and an annual Storytelling Festival is held the first weekend in November.
+The Brush Country Big Buck Contest also begins that first weekend in November.
+Other annual events include the Cinco de Mayo Celebration and the Ranch Home Tour in May.

 Plan your Texas trip then take your Passport with you.